-The first thing to say is take it easy – no crash diets.
-A sudden reduction in the amount of food can bring on a condition called hepatic lipidosis.
-This is a fat infiltration into the liver sometimes called fatty liver.
+The first thing to say is take it easy – crash diets are a really bad idea in cats.
+A sudden reduction in the amount of food can bring on a condition called hepatic lipidosis, a fat infiltration into the liver sometimes called fatty liver.

 The good news is that there are diets specifically designed to help your cat lose weight without going hungry and without reducing the amount of food eaten.

-Weight loss diets are carefully designed to be low in fat and high in fibre, meaning your cat can still enjoy full portions, giving them a feeling of fullness, whilst losing weight.
+Specialist diets are low in fat and high in fibre so the energy density is less allowing your cat to enjoy full portions, giving them a feeling of fullness, whilst losing weight.

-These diets are also high in protein to maintain muscle mass.
-This actually increases the weight loss by causing the loss to come from fat rather than lean body mass.
+These diets are also high in protein.
+This means that the weight loss comes from fat rather than lean body mass, increasing the weight loss.

 Steps to ideal bodyweight